koraktor/metior.heroku.com/README.md

 * Generate more reports
 * Smarter caching
-* Tighter integration into GitHub, e.g. for listign repositories or analyzing private repositories
+* Tighter integration into GitHub, e.g. for listing repositories or analyzing private repositories

 ## Contribute